ranebrown/Brown_S_CSCI2270_FinalProject/README.md

 All dependencies are compatible with Windows and Linux.
 It should be possible to run the main program on these OS's but it has not been tested.

+Header file used for time delay is different in Windows (windows.h) instead of unistd.h in Unix.
+Function is also Sleep(milliseconds) in windows instead of usleep(microseconds) in Unix

 ##Group Members
 Rane Brown